towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 1 - Catch some pokemon.
 2 - Sell them to the game corner chief.
 3 - Buy rare candies and vitamins with the proceeds.
-4 - Take note that vitamins are uncapped in the post-game.
+4 - Take note that vitamins are uncapped in the post-game for 'mons with lvl > 30.
 5 - Use your purchases to train your roster pokemon without battling.

 **Secret Hints**
 1 - Try winning the SS Anne tournament with a Pikachu in your party.
-2 - After beating the Elite-4, vitamins are no longer limited on your pokemon.
+2 - After beating the Elite-4, vitamins are no longer limited on your lvl > 30 pokemon.
 3 - The fourth special trainer hints at the method to find Mew.
 But Mew only appears once.
 4 - There is a fifth special trainer outside Bill's house.
 Victory respawns the legendaries, Mew, and mist stone.
 5 - The Vermilion Dock has three hidden items.